mcdevzofcZour/heckeruwu/README.md

 Here's what the script `install.sh` does:

 - checks the OS type and version.
-The aPuppet setup is aborted if the OS differs from Ubuntu LTS version 16.04, 18.04, 20.04.
+The Headwind Remote setup is aborted if the OS differs from Ubuntu LTS version 16.04, 18.04, 20.04.
 - installs the required version of *Ansible*
-- executes the Ansible playbook deploy/install.sh which installs aPuppet and required dependencies
+- executes the Ansible playbook deploy/install.sh which installs Headwind Remote and required dependencies
-- executes the Ansible playbook deploy/start.sh which configures and starts aPuppet
+- executes the Ansible playbook deploy/start.sh which configures and starts Headwind Remote

 The script should be started with root privileged or via sudo:

     sudo ./install.sh

-**Any changes in aPuppet configuration, templates or web-admin source code should be followed by running the install.sh script to reconfigure aPuppet, apply all changes and restart the service!**
+**Any changes in Headwind Remote configuration, templates or web-admin source code should be followed by running the install.sh script to reconfigure Headwind Remote, apply all changes and restart the service!**

 #### About Ansible